pebakery/pebakery-docs/CodingGuide/Migrating.md

 * Were completely broken in Winbuilder itself and therefore not used in any active projects.

 [A full list of depreciated commands is maintained here](/Commands/depreciated.md)

+## Syntax Errors

+In order to reduce the possibility for errors and unexpected behavior (that was notorious in Winbuilder) PEBakery includes a built-in syntax checker and utilizes a strict command parser.
+By default all scripts are automatically checked for errors whenever they are refreshed.

+Because Winbuilder did not have a syntax checker and utilized a lazy parser that sometimes didn't even follow its own rules you may notice PEBakery complaining about errors in your script/project that seemed to work fine in Winbuilder (even though, by Winbuilder's own rules they are incorrect).
+These errors should be corrected to ensure the script always works the way it was intended to, both in PEBakery and Winbuilder.

+### Common Syntax Errors in existing projects

+#### Button Controls

+Some buttons created in older versions of Winbuilder's internal interface editor omit the `Image` argument **and** suffer from duplicate `_SectionToRun_` and `ShowProgress` parameters.
+In this case you must update the control to include a value of `0` for the image argument or PEBakery will throw a syntax error.
+See the [Button Control](./GUIControls/Button.md) documentation for more details.